briandailey/dailey.page/content/post/why-calendaristic/index.md

 I am looking for a handful of companies that can test this with me as it's being developed.
 If you're interested, please head over to the [sign up page](https://calendaristic.com/signup/) to let me know you're interested!
+Even if this doesn't sound like a product you'd want, if you have thoughts about meetings in general and want to chat, hit me up!
+My email is `brian at this domain`.

 [^speedy]: 60 minute meetings become 50 minute meetings, 30 minute meetings become 25 minute meetings.
 This is configurable in Google Calendar for users.